kariukic/sgains/README.md

-# Sagecal Gains Explorer (SGE)
+# Sagecal Gains explorer (Sgains)

-This is a tool to interprete and analyze sagecal gains
+This is a tool to read, interprete and visualize sagecal gains